nanog75/hackathon/_day0/2019-02-16-understanding-day0-operations.md

-You job is to focus only on the above portion of code to add ncclient operations to `edit_config` using XML files that the script will download during its operation.
+You job is to focus only on the above highlighted portion of code to add ncclient operations such as `edit_config` using XML files from appropriate Yang models that the script will download during its operation.
 {: .notice--success}